North Carolina

 Attorney General Enforcement

-The Attorney General has participated in significant multistate enforcement actions.
-A $52 million settlement with Marriott International resolved investigations into a multi-year data breach, with North Carolina receiving $2,059,176.
-Marriott agreed to strengthen its data security practices.
-A $49.5 million settlement with Blackbaud addressed deficient data security practices and the company's response to a 2020 ransomware attack that exposed personal information of millions of people.
+Two significant multistate settlements from the prior administration remain precedent for North Carolina's data breach enforcement posture.
+A $52 million settlement with Marriott International resolved investigations into a multi-year data breach that affected hundreds of millions of guests, with North Carolina receiving $2,059,176.
+A $49.5 million settlement with Blackbaud addressed deficient data security practices and the company's response to a 2020 ransomware attack that exposed personal information of millions of nonprofit donors and healthcare organizations.

-The Attorney General can also pursue data privacy violations under North Carolina's broader Unfair and Deceptive Trade Practices Act (G.S.
+The Attorney General can pursue data privacy violations under North Carolina's Unfair and Deceptive Trade Practices Act (G.S.
 Chapter 75, Article 1), which prohibits unfair or deceptive acts in commerce.
-A business that misrepresents its data security practices or fails to protect consumer data adequately may face enforcement under this statute.
+A business that misrepresents its data security practices or fails to protect consumer data may face enforcement under this statute independent of a specific breach notification violation.

 Practical Steps for North Carolina Residents